Nick Pratto Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.3 K/9, which ranks 25th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks 24th in MLB.

-- The Tigers have a 4.51 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers have a 4.46 team ERA that ranks 21st among all MLB pitching staffs.

-- Tigers pitchers combine to give up 87 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to allow 87 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- His last appearance came on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering six earned runs while giving up nine hits.
+- His most recent time out came on Thursday against the Minnesota Twins, when the lefty tossed six innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.